This is the eigthth in a series of notes to fifteen lectures for my class ITSF5001: Ethnography and Participant Observation.

 3. comparison of observations and cases (G&S 101ff)

-5. The process of analytic abstraction: formal categories and theories vs. patterns and structures
+5. The process of analytic abstraction: formal categories and theories vs. patterns and models

-2. This can be understood as a process of abstraction that, in G&S, leads from a "substantive" to a "formal" category (G&S 42).
+1. Abstracting categories and theories: a process that, in Glaser & Strauss, leads from a "substantive" to a "formal" category (G&S 42).
 These categories and related hypotheses are generated inductive but, in their further use for comparison and theorizing they belongs to a world of ideal-types (Weber 1949) (e.g. authority, social value, etc.) that allows the linkage of the observation to the general theories of society that they favor.
 Thus they present their work in medical sociology as rediscovering ("grounding") some classic hypotheses about the relationship of class (income, education, etc.) to treatment by professionals and, in the process, arguably discovering new relationships (e.g. age).
 Thus the importance of

 1. categories